What to see in Malta in 3 days

 ,regionOfInterest=(4096,2732))

-A friendly and safe neighbourhood, Notting Hill is perfect for family enjoyment.
-You can stroll through its pedestrian streets, take the little ones to the playground at Diana Memorial, or enjoy the area's famous artisan ice cream parlours.
+A friendly and safe neighbourhood, Notting Hill is perfect for enjoying with the family.
+You can stroll through its pedestrian streets, take the little ones to the Diana Memorial playground or enjoy the famous artisanal ice cream parlours in the area.

-If you're planning your itinerary, Notting Hill combines perfectly with a morning of shopping and an afternoon of museums.
+If you are organising your route, Notting Hill combines perfectly with a morning of shopping and an afternoon of museums.

 ,regionOfInterest=(3219,2133.5))